-A collective of British and International artists who play to explore Shakespeare’s rehearsal & performance practices – especially those of stage-craft – exploring new tools for modern production & education.
+A collective of international artists who play to explore Shakespeare’s rehearsal & performance practices – especially those of stage-craft – exploring new tools for modern production & education.

-In the autumn of 2019 the Shakespeare Ensemble toured Japan, raising three plays in three days.
-Using modern reworking of Elizabethan rehearsal practices, allowing resonances modern Kabuki practices, reimagining the plays with every pass.
+In the autumn of 2019 the Shakespeare Ensemble toured Japan, raising 3 plays in 7 days.
+Using modern reworking of Elizabethan rehearsal practices they reimagined the plays with every pass., and welcomed resonances from modern Kabuki practices.

 photography by Matt Reznek, Kája Curtis, & the Ensemble